4M01/blog1/content/post/api/What-Is-An-API.md

 ---
 # What is an API?

-In this post, we will cover what an API is with simple everyday examples that will help you to relate and recall this concept anytime.

-You will also understand:
+In this post you will also understand:

-1. What is the use of an API?
+1. What is an API?
-2. What are the examples of an API?
+2. What are  the relatable examples of an API?